Opportunities for school leavers in law

 Note on salaries

-The national minimum wage for apprentices is £3.50 per hour (as of April 2017), but many legal services apprenticeships may pay more.
-Paralegals may start on £12,000, but wages can increase with seniority to up to £26,000.
+The national minimum wage for apprentices is £3.90 per hour (as of April 2019), but many legal services apprenticeships may pay more.
+Paralegals may start on £12,000, but wages can increase with seniority to more than £40,000.

 Apprentice solicitors typically earn around £17,000 per year, which can increase to between £70,000 and £115,000 on qualification.
-By comparison, a trainee solicitor who has graduated from university and the LPC could start on anything between £18,000 and £40,000, rising to as much as £90,000 on full qualification at larger firms.
+By comparison, a trainee solicitor who has graduated from university and the LPC could start on anything between £25,000 and £50,000, although the salary once you are fully qualified is the same for graduates and apprentices.
 Commercial barristers may earn as much as £100,000 in the first year after pupillage, although this will vary according to each individual.
 According to CILEx figures, starting salaries for CILExs are around £15,000 to £28,000, and fully qualified chartered legal executives can earn between £35,000 and £55,000 in practice.